nknishio/nknishio/README.md

 - **[Magnification Independent Multi-Classification of Breast Cancer in Histopathology Images Using Deep Learning](https://github.com/nknishio/Breast-Cancer)**
   - Image processing/normalization techniques
   - Tackling breast cancer classification tasks for 8 different classes from histopathology images
+---

-Here are some (but not all) of my ongoing projects:
+Here are some (but not all) of my ongoing projects (may not be completely updated):

 - **[Evaluating the Effects of Color and Image Manipulation on Classification of Cervical Spondylosis X-Ray images using Deep Learning](https://github.com/nknishio/Cervical-Spondylosis)**
   - Color manipulations/image processing for spinal X-rays